-- yards must be landscaped with live plant material. - for the overall width of the lot cluster.
+- (1) street tree is required for every 40' of frontage for the overall width of the lot cluster.
 This is measured from back of lot to back of lot along the primary street.
 Plant within 10' of the curb, or in the tree lawn where one is present. - (6) Shrubs of 2-3 different types